 Table 2 presents the data for the assessment of the three post- test instruments on an item (i.e., question) by item basis.
 The item difficulty is a proportion of collective correct responses.
 The dis- crimination ability of post-test items is characterized through sum- mary correlation between a continuous and binary variable (overall outcome in relation to item-level association).

 The assessment data can be analyzed as follows.
-Of specific note, based on response items of the post-test, question 1 showed a proportional decline in post-test 1 and post-test 3 with a slight proportional increase in post-test 2 in relation to the pretest.
-There was no detectable learning gain for question 1 across the 3 tests, where questions 2-9 have notable increases in learning outcome.
+Questions 2-9 have notable increases in learning outcome while, there was no detectable learning gain for question 1 across the 3 tests..
+Based on response items of the post-test, question 1 showed a proportional decline in post-test 1 and post-test 3 with a slight proportional increase in post-test 2 in relation to the pretest.
 Based on analysis of item difficulty, questions 2 and 5 had the highest proportional outcome on the post-test, reflected in the student learning gains on post-test 1, post-test 2 and post-test3.
 Questions 3 and 6 had very little change in learning gains (average change of less than 0.03), and were identified by the portion of correct responses as items of lower difficulty, but with stronger discriminative power.
 Question 4 has a comparatively higher level of post-test difficulty in relation to questions 2, 3, 5, 6, and 9 and has moderate discriminative power (summary correlation of 0.599).
 Question 7 shows reasonably high learning gains on post-tests 2 and 3 (0.834 and 0.914 respectively), but shows much smaller progressions of learning gains in the first post-test.
 The resulting difference in learning gains is highlighted in the discussion section.
 Questions 8 and 9 had strikingly similar behaviors in their learning gains curves (see Figure 2) as well as their interesting learning gain drops on post-test 3 and are also highlighted.

 ANALYZE DATA